Lydia Lunch

 Lydia Lunch (born Lydia Anne Koch; June 2, 1959) is an American singer, poet, writer, actress and self-empowerment speaker.
 Her career began during the 1970s New York City no wave scene as the singer and guitarist of Teenage Jesus and the Jerks.

-Her work typically features provocative and confrontational noise music delivery, and has maintained an anti-commercial ethic, operating independently of major labels and distributors.
+Her work typically features provocative and confrontational noise music delivery and she has maintained an anti-commercial stance, operating independently of major labels and distributors.
 The Boston Phoenix named Lunch one of the ten most influential performers of the 1990s.
-Her collaboration with Sonic Youth called "Death Valley '69" was named one of "The 50 Most Evil Songs Ever" by Kerrang!
+Kerrang! named Sonic Youth's "Death Valley '69" featuring Lunch one of "The 50 Most Evil Songs Ever".

 Biography

-Lunch was born on June 2, 1959, in Rochester, New York and is of German and Italian descent.
+Lunch was born on June 2, 1959, in Rochester, New York, and is of German and Italian descent.
 She moved to New York City at the age of 16 and eventually moved into a communal household of artists and musicians.
 After befriending Alan Vega and Martin Rev at Max's Kansas City, she founded the short-lived but influential no-wave band Teenage Jesus and the Jerks, with James Chance.
 Both Teenage Jesus and the Jerks and the Contortions, Chance's subsequent band, played on the no wave compilation No New York, produced by Brian Eno.
 Lunch later appeared on two songs on James White and the Blacks album, Off-White.
 She was in two other short lived bands before launching her solo career in 1980, Beirut Slump and 8 Eyed Spy.
 In the mid-1980s, she formed the recording and publishing company "Widowspeak Productions" (also known as just "Widowspeak"), on which she continues to release her own material, from music to spoken word.
 Two albums published by Lunch's label were released in 2013: Collision Course & Trust The Witch, by Big Sexy Noise (released on Cherry Red), and Retrovirus (released on Interbang Records); both albums are by Lunch's musical projects.

 She released her studio album Smoke in the Shadows in November 2004, through Atavistic Records and Breakin Beats, after a six-year break from music.
 Nels Cline, the lead guitarist of alternative rock band Wilco, was featured on the album.
-Smoke in the Shadows was met with positive reviews by Allmusic, PopMatters, and Tiny Mix Tapes.
+Smoke in the Shadows was met with positive reviews by AllMusic, PopMatters, and Tiny Mix Tapes.